DHTMLX/docs-suite/docs/form/api/simplevault/simplevault_beforehide_event.md

 @signature: {'beforeHide: (value: ISimpleVaultValue[], init: boolean) => boolean | void;'}

 @params:
-- value     array     the current value of the control
+- `value: array` - the current value of the control
-- init      boolean     true, if the event is triggered on the control initialization, otherwise false
+- `init: boolean` - true, if the event is triggered on the control initialization, otherwise false

 @returns:
-param   boolean | void     false - to prevent a control from being hidden, otherwise - true
+Return `false` to prevent a control from being hidden; otherwise, `true`.

 @example:
 form.getItem("simplevault").events.on("BeforeHide", function(value, init) {